rebelcl0ud/blog/_posts/2018-05-06-[40]-es6-status-classes.markdown

 Example: when you create an array, `const turtles = [leo, raph, donnie, mikey]` turles will now have methods available to use, such as `join()`

-*Where did that come from?* `Array`, queen bee, that if you look inside comtains a multitude of prototype methods.
+*Where did that come from?* `Array`, queen bee, that if you look inside contains a multitude of prototype methods.
 Which means when you create an array every instance created inherits those methods.

 Or, like above example you create a dog, from Dog (which in this case would be the queen bee)